Dev-Fawzy/Uni-1st-Year-Projects/README.md

-Python assignments from my first-year Computing module in Electrical Engineering.
-Includes 'Sobs' (Student Objects) demonstrating core programming concepts, problem-solving, and computational thinking in engineering contexts.
+Hey, so these are my Python assignments from my first year in Electrical Engineering.
+We had to do these things called 'Sobs' (Student Objects) which were basically about learning how to code and solve problems.

-These assignments were crucial for the Computing course at Middlesex University, laying the foundation for advanced programming in later years.
+It was for this Computing class at Middlesex Uni, and it was pretty important cuz it's gonna help with the harder stuff later on.

-This repository showcases my early programming skills and serves as a reference for future work in Electrical Engineering
+I'm just putting all this here to show what I've learned so far and maybe look back at it when I'm doing more advanced stuff in Electrical Engineering.
+Pretty cool, right?